 - Many Chinese products such as fire crackers, plastic toys are found to be Health and Environment hazard, because of the use of low quality materials in the making.

 - Chinese industries doesn’t spend much money on innovation, research and development, rather they just manufacture imitation goods whenever new products are innovated in other countries.
-Indian industries do spend money on research and innovation, hence their products are a bit costlier.
-So, it is morally incorrect to create a competition between Indian and Chinese goods.
+So, it is morally incorrect to import these goods.

 - At present, India has no good alternatives to some of the Chinese products.